Alphabet's miss fans inflation fears across digital advertising | Business

 Alphabet's miss fans inflation fears across digital advertising

+Companies that slowed ad spending included those in financial services such as insurance, mortgages and cryptocurrencies, Alphabet said.
+Travel and retail advertisers helped Google Search ad revenue.
 Google's advertising revenue was $54.48 billion in the third quarter, compared with $53.13 billion last year but came in below analysts' expectations.
-The company said total revenue was $69.09 billion in the quarter ended Sept.
-30, compared with $65.12 billion a year earlier.

-Analysts on average expected revenue to be $70.58 billion, according to Refinitiv data.
-"Google's earnings miss this quarter proves it's not immune to the challenges facing the digital advertising industry at large," said Jesse Cohen, senior analyst at Investing.com.
+"Google’s earnings miss this quarter proves it’s not immune to the challenges facing the digital advertising industry at large," said Jesse Cohen, senior analyst at Investing.com.
+The speed of the slowdown also shocked investors who are "highly sensitive to the changing tide," said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.

 Ad sales on streaming video site YouTube also declined to $7.07 billion, from $7.2 billion in the prior-year quarter.
 Alphabet's net income fell to $13.91 billion, or $1.06 per share, from $18.94 billion, or $1.40 per share, a year earlier.
 Net income missed analyst expectations of $1.25 per share.